-Market Leader – Urban Places
+Sector Leader – Urban Places

 Tom started training as a planner as soon as he learned how to ride a bike and take public transport as a kid, revelling in the freedom these modes of transport gave him to explore and discover how the city works.
-After a decade with Stantec in Canada, Tom relocated to Aotearoa in early 2018 and now leads Stantec’s Urban Places offering here.
-The move to New Zealand opened his eyes to the universality of our urban challenges and opportunities, and reinforced the value of approaching planning and design from a holistic and multi-disciplinary perspective.
-For the past 8 years, Tom has been involved in the regeneration of Blatchford, a former council-owned airport site in Edmonton, into a transit-oriented, mixed-use, and low-carbon neighbourhood for 30,000 people.
-Since moving to New Zealand he has contributed to comprehensive masterplanning and infrastructure strategies, including the Wānaka Town Centre Masterplan, the Milford Opportunities Project, and the Auckland Transport Walking Programme Business Case.
-Tom is excited about building more resilient and inclusive cities and moving beyond liveability towards truly loveable communities.
+From 2018 to 2022, Tom established and led Stantec’s Urban Places practice in Aotearoa.
+His time in New Zealand opened his eyes to the universality of our urban challenges and opportunities, and reinforced the value of approaching planning and design from a holistic and multi-disciplinary perspective.
+The pull of home and family drew him back to Canada, and he is now the Urban Places lead for Ontario & Atlantic.

-Presenting with Nancy McDonald:
+Presenting with Nancy MacDonald:

 The past three years have been a period of significant urban disruption across the world.
 Online working is reshaping where and how we work, with long-term implications for city centres, transport networks and the role our neighbourhoods play in our everyday lives.
 At the same time, climate action is moving into high gear and governments across the world are grappling with how to rapidly transition cities to achieve low carbon environments.
 This is a pivot point for the future of cities.